javiergamarra/nhpatt.github.io/_posts/2017-04-17-android_in_burgos_3.md

 I had a feedback form with just 1 answer (a 9/10) until the last lesson.
 But it wasn't representing the feeling of most of the attendees (the silent majority that didn't have any doubts).

-I should had, actively, **looked for more feedback**.
+I should have, actively, **looked for more feedback**.
 That way instead of 3 days full of, useless, content I would have focused on the most important part of the course: to learn the basics.